 Using earthen materials for building is one of the oldest construction technologies in the world.
-It has been employed in construction since thousands of years by builders.
+It has been employed in construction for thousands of years by builders.
 Mud is an eco-friendly material with no harmful impact on the environment.

 Earth is usually dug up to 2 feet or 60 cm depth.
 After reaching this depth, there is a subsoil layer comprised of sand, silt or clay.
 This mixture of sand and soil is then dug out and gathered together.
-Top layer of the earth is not used in mud construction as it has a lot of organic matter.
+The top layer of the earth is not used in mud construction as it has a lot of organic matter.
 Soil that is to be used as a building material should not contain organic matter.

 Cement can be used as a contemporary stabilizer in modern times.
 Other local stabilizers such as straw, cow dung, lime, oil etc. may also be used to increase reinforcement of the earth.

 Adobe is a dried mud brick rectangular in form, made up of natural earth mixed with water.
 Adobe is an old construction material shaped into bricks that are dried naturally in the sun without the use of a kiln.
-With adobe building technology, structures can be built up to two floors high.
+With adobe architecture and building technology, structures can be built up to two floors high.

-Rammed earth mode of construction is similar to cob method.
+Rammed earth architecture or mode of construction is similar to the cob method.
 It is used to standardize the wall thickness in a structure.
 Two wooden planks are held parallel at some required distance from one another by using wooden blocks or metal rods.
 Thick mud is then poured between them and rammed with a wooden rod.
-As mud gets dried up, planks are removed and placed where wall is to be built at another location of the site.
+As mud gets dried up, planks are removed and placed where the wall is to be built at another location of the site.
 Rammed earth structures can be built up to one floor high.

 Material used for tubing or bags is usually polypropylene and burlap.
 Polypropylene is a synthetic thermoplastic polymer resin and burlap is made of jute.
 They are also filled with sand, lime, cement, gravel, volcanic rock or rice hulls (protective coatings of rice grains).
 These bags or tubes are laid in courses to build walls.
-A loop of barbed wire is placed in between the courses of earth bags.
+A loop of barbed wire is placed in between the courses of earthbags.
 This barbed wire performs as a mortar and binds the whole building together.

 A compressed earth block (CEB) or compressed soil block is a natural construction material made up of moist earth compressed to make blocks at immense pressure.
-They are prepared mechanically by using a earth block press to make masonry blocks of clay and sand.
+They are prepared mechanically by using an earth block press to make masonry blocks of clay and sand.
 These masonry units are laid like normal masonry practice using a mortar or a clay slurry.
 It is also known as a pressed earth block.
 When some chemical binding agent such as Portland cement is used to make blocks, they are called stabilized compressed earth blocks (SCEB).

 As we are currently facing many environmental issues as well as scarcity of resources, many architects and engineering experts are going back to traditional modes of construction using naturally occurring materials like mud.
 Today many sustainable earthen structures are being created that comply with the building standards of modern times.

-Hassan Fathy was an influential architect who focused on the use of mud and adobe in architecture and construction instead of modern contemporary building materials and modern construction methods.
+Hassan Fathy was an influential architect influenced by architecture for humanity.
+He focused on the use of mud and adobe in architecture and construction instead of modern contemporary building materials and modern construction methods.
 He was a pioneer of appropriate technology for construction in Egypt, the country where he belonged to.
-Appropriate technology is an approach focusing on a technology that is energy-efficient, sustainable, environmentally friendly, having small scale and cost-effective.
+Appropriate technology is an approach focusing on a technology that is energy-efficient, sustainable, environmentally friendly, small scale and cost-effective.